YOUR CITY NEEDS YOU — A Strong Towns Chicago Zine

 💡 Strong Towns Insight

 Every car trip not taken reduces wear on roads that cost Chicago millions to fix.
-Walking isn't just good for you — it's fiscal policy.
+Walking keeps people healthy and streets lasting longer.

 📣